 The bus station has a series of counters; international tickets are sold at windows 11 and 12.
 You can pay by cash or credit card and you can reserve as far in advance as you like or at the last possible minute.
 Click here for opening hours and more information about the Zagreb Bus Station.

-The most convenient approach to buying tickets online if you're out of the country is to use an agency such as Autotrans or FlixBus where you can print out your tickets, go directly to the bus station and board.
+The most convenient approach to buying tickets online if you're out of the country is to use an agency such as Autotrans where you can print out your tickets, go directly to the bus station and board.